- Original Choreography: Rostislav Zakharov

 Stepsisters: Daughters of Stepmother

 In a land far, far away is a home in which there lives a family – a dominating woman with two spoiled daughters and Cinderella, the kind daughter of the woman’s husband.
 Stepmother deems Cinderella responsible for the death of her husband, thus directing her anger toward the young woman.
-She demands that Cinderella essentially be her servant, and the stepsisters – jealous of the outcast’s beauty – follow suit.
+She demands that the young girl essentially be her servant, and the stepsisters – jealous of the outcast’s beauty – follow suit.

 News has arrived that the Royal Palace is planning a ball during which the Prince will choose his future bride.
 Overcome with excitement about the prospects of being chosen, the stepsisters order Cinderella to work on their gowns, all the while, the latter dreaming the impossible of herself attending and dancing with the Prince.

 Fairy Godmother, appreciative of Cinderella’s kind disposition despite her despicable living conditions, grants her the wish of attending the ball.
-As a gift, she magically makes glass slippers from house shoes and summons the fairies of Spring, Summer, Autumn, and Winter who convert Cinderella’s rags into a glimmering gown, transform a pumpkin and mice into a carriage of horses, and create footmen from grasshoppers and dragonflies.
-As Cinderella scurries to the party, she is reminded by Fairy Godmother that the magic expires at midnight at which time all but the gifted glass slippers will revert back to their original forms.
+As a gift, she magically makes glass slippers from house shoes and summons the fairies of Spring, Summer, Autumn, and Winter who convert her rags into a glimmering gown, transform a pumpkin and mice into a carriage of horses, and create footmen from grasshoppers and dragonflies.

 Along with the dozens oof other women vying for the Prince’s attention, the stepsisters endeavor to win him over.
 Their effort – as well as that of the others – is in vain, as the Prince has no desire to marry without love.